-The European Union (Withdrawal) Bill brought before Parliament aims to ensure regulatory consistency post-departure by carrying over EU law into UK domestic law.
+The European Union (Withdrawal) Act 2018 ensures regulatory consistency post-departure by carrying over EU law into UK domestic law.

 Organisations can plan that in areas such as employment law, safety standards, accounting standards and consumer rights there will be no immediate change in the rules as we leave.